-Around 7,000 people from all over the world gathered at the Mauthausen Memorial on 7 May 2017 to commemorate the liberation of the Mauthausen concentration camp 72 years ago.
-‘Internationality Unites’ was the motto of this year’s Commemoration and Liberation Ceremony, which was organised by the Mauthausen Komitee Österreich (MKÖ) in close collaboration with the Österreichischen Lagergemeinschaft Mauthausen (ÖLM) and the Comité International de Mauthausen (CIM).
+On 5 May, 2019, people from all over the world commemorates the liberation of the Mauthausen concentration camp.
+‘Never a number.
+Forever human’ was the motto of this year’s Commemoration and Liberation Ceremony, which was organised by the Mauthausen Komitee Österreich (MKÖ) in close collaboration with the Österreichischen Lagergemeinschaft Mauthausen (ÖLM) and the Comité International de Mauthausen (CIM).

 Commemoration and Liberation Ceremonies at the Sites of Former Subcamps and Nazi Terror

 In addition to Europe’s biggest international liberation ceremony in Mauthausen, a large number of memorial events also took place at the sites of former subcamps of the Mauthausen concentration camp, such as Gusen, Ebensee, Melk, Ried in der Riedmark, Steyr and Weißkirchen.
 Most of these memorial events were organised by local associations and initiatives in close cooperation with the Mauthausen Komitee Österreich.
 They were attended by large numbers of people from the surrounding region as well as visitors from several European countries.